Tire Rotation In Berkeley – Art’s Automotive

-Tire rotation is simply changing the position of the tires on the car.
+What is tire rotation?
+It’s simply changing the position of the tires on the car.
 For example, taking the front wheels off and putting them on the rear, then taking the rear wheels and putting them on the front.

-Manufactures or car owners may prefer a different rotation pattern.
-Usually tire manufacturers will publish their preferred method, which may not be the same as what your vehicle manufacturer recommends, both of which may be different from the rotation pattern your mechanic wants to use.
-The truth is it doesn’t make a lot of difference which way you rotate the tires, so long as each tire spends equal time on the front of the car and the rear of the car.
-Some older and cheaper tires do not do well when rotated side to side, so if in doubt, it’s a safe bet to just rotate front to rear without crossing side to side.
+Manufactures or car owners may prefer a different rotation patterns.
+Usually, tire manufacturers will publish their preferred method, which may not be the same as what your vehicle manufacturer recommends.
+Both may differ from the rotation pattern your mechanic wants to use.
+The truth is, it doesn’t make much difference which way you rotate the tires, as long as each tire spends equal time on the front and rear of the car.
+Some older or lower-quality tires do not perform well when rotated side to side, so if in doubt, it’s safest to rotate front to rear without crossing sides.

 How often should I rotate tires?

 Most mechanics recommend tire rotation somewhere between every 5,000 miles and 7,500 miles.
-Back when oil change intervals were 3,000 miles, we’d recommend rotating tires every 6,000 miles, or every other oil change.
-Now that most manufacturers have moved to 5,000 mile intervals, we rotate every 5,000 miles.
+Back when oil change intervals were 3,000 miles, we recommended rotating tires every 6,000 miles, or every other oil change.
+Now that most manufacturers have moved to 5,000-mile intervals, we rotate every 5,000 miles.
 This is primarily a matter of convenience.
 One visit to the shop every 4 – 6 months is plenty for most people, even those who really like us.

 Why should I rotate my tires?